Market Street, Fore Street, Park Hill and St. John's Walk

 1. 'Listed' Buildings, i.e. those considered by English Heritage to be of particular architectural and/or historic merit are identified by an asterisk (*).

-2. The text was originally written in the spring of 2004, and then extensively revised between November 2010 and July 2011 and in November 2016.
-In spite of my best efforts, some of the descriptions will now be out-of-date, so if you note errors or omissions, please contact me at <email@example.com>.
+2. The text was originally written in the spring of 2004, and extensively revised between November 2010 and July 2011, and revised and updated in November 2016 and April 2019.
+In spite of my best efforts, some of the descriptions will now be out-of-date, so if you note errors or omissions, please contact me at <firstname.lastname@example.org>.

 3. Station and London Roads run almost due north/south.
 High and Market Streets run east/west.
 All four meet at what was historically known as The George Corner.